top of page

 Other regions that have remained largely untouched by tourists, such as Flores, Sulawesi & Borneo of course, amongst many others.

-But for the duration of this blog, i'm just another tourist in Bali.
+But for the duration of this blog, I'm just another tourist in Bali.

-However, i'm not focusing on those luscious green rice crops of Tegalalang in Ubud, or the multitude of temples across the island.
+However, I'm not focusing on those luscious green rice crops of Tegalalang in Ubud, or the multitude of temples across the island.

-Instead, i'm focusing on the beautiful & hard working people that make the welcoming place the way it is.
+Instead, I'm focusing on the beautiful & hard working people that make the welcoming place the way it is.

 If you're in the built up areas of mass tourism then you're not really experiencing what this cultured island has to offer.
 Kuta will deliver a party environment amongst young visitors from all over the world & a pretty decent spot for surf seekers, but it won't deliver what many natives term "the real Bali experience".